 Coordination platform for local and international stakeholders

-The EFSE serves as a coordination platform for donor agencies, development finance institutions, and international financial institutions, as well as local governments.
+The European Fund for Southeast Europe serves as a coordination platform for donor agencies, development finance institutions, and international financial institutions, as well as local governments.

-It is envisaged that donor funds invested in the EFSE will partly or at large be transferred to local stakeholders.
-In the future, therefore, local stakeholders will increasingly become shareholders of the Fund, adding to the current local shareholders (Armenia and Albania).
+It is envisaged that donor funds invested in EFSE will be partly or largely transferred to local stakeholders.
+In the future, therefore, local stakeholders will increasingly become shareholders in the fund, adding to the current local shareholders (Armenia and Albania).

 Catering for the needs of donor and government programmes

-The EFSE allows earmarking grant funding for investments in specific countries and/or for specific activities of the EFSE Development Facility.
-Furthermore, the Fund is also open to incorporating existing donor or government programmes that serve the ultimate target groups.
+EFSE allows earmarking grant funding for investments in specific countries and/or for specific activities of the EFSE Development Facility.
+Furthermore, the fund is also open to incorporating existing donor or government programmes that serve its ultimate target groups.